Kusi Addai

 • 🧬 It combines a birth day first name (Kusi) and a lineage last name (Addai).

-• ✈️ Many Kusi Addai families have migrated, especially to Europe and the United States.
+• ✈️ Many Kusi Addai families have migrated, notably to Europe and the United States.

 • 📜 Ghanaian archives and oral testimonies are essential for genealogical research.